-Social Action at A2U2
+Social Justice at A2U2

 Unitarian Universalists have a legacy of “deeds not creeds.”
 Our work for a better world calls us to unexpected places as we harness love’s power to stop oppression.
 From grassroots community organizing to interfaith state, national, and corporate advocacy; in protest marches, prayer vigils, and press conferences; in homeless shelters and in prisons, Unitarian Universalists put our faith into action.